sophiamoyen/ubatuba/README.md

 ## Team Ubatuba

 This repository contains a compilation of code developed for automatic detection of onset of seizures from EEG signals.
 Several techniques were tested and stored in each folder.
 The best one until now was using sliding windows (Epochs) and a CNN for classification using `pytorch`, which is the one corresponding to the `train.py`and `predict.py`in the main folder.
+For more information, please check out [our paper](Ubatuba_Report_WKIM2324.pdf)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/fea3472c-1f12-4957-a785-62ef88832ca7" width="30%">